 Ragi is a wonder grain and makes nutritious food for babies.
 It’s known as finger millet in English, ragi in Kannada, nachni in Marathi & Gujarati, mandika in Hindi, panji pullu in Malayalam, ragulu in Telugu, Marwa in Bengali & Nepali and kelvaragu or Keppai in Tamil.

 Ragi can be used to prepare porridge's, idli, dosa, pancake, cookies, cakes, milkshakes, and so much more!!
 Read more on the health benefits of ragi, how and when to introduce ragi to a baby, and further information about ragi for babies with healthy and tasty ragi recipes!

 When can I introduce Ragi to my baby?

 Ragi can be given to babies from 6 months after introducing a few vegetable purees or fruit purees and rice.
 When you introduce Ragi to your baby, you can make ragi porridge with extracted milk from whole ragi millet or plain ragi porridge with homemade ragi flour.
 Make sure to cook the ragi thoroughly for at least 10 minutes; otherwise, it may result in loose motion in babies.

-Start with this 1 tbsp of ragi porridge and check whether the baby shows an allergic reaction.
+Start with this 1 tablespoon of ragi porridge and check whether the baby shows an allergic reaction.
 Check it for three days, and if the baby is not allergic to it, you can increase the amount gradually.
 Once the baby is doing good with it, you can combine with other foods and introduce other ragi recipes listed in the post.

 How to select and store Ragi for Baby Food

 - Ragi is available in whole millet or flour form.
 You can buy whole ragi millet and make ragi flour at home.
 Here is the method to make ragi flour from whole ragi millet.
 You can also purchase ragi flour from shops/online, but be sure to buy a reliable brand.

 - Store the flour in an airtight container after buying.
 Keep it in a cool and dry place.

 Why is sprouted ragi best for the baby?